NiShApOkHaReL/100DaysOfDataScience/README.md

 4️⃣ **Matrices and Linear Algebra:**
    - Explored the realm of matrices and their advantages over arrays for specialized tasks.
    - Uncovered matrix functions such as transposition, swapping axes, finding inverses, and calculating determinants.

+## Day 10: Embracing Data Formats with Python Pandas

+### Day 10 Recap: Python Pandas and Data Formats

+0️⃣ **Working with JSON:**
+   - Leveraged the power of Pandas to effortlessly read JSON files using `read_json`.
+   - Mastered the art of converting data from DataFrames to JSON with `to_json`.
+   - Explored JSON normalization for transforming nested data structures.

+1️⃣ **Working with HTML:**
+   - Unveiled the magic of reading HTML tables directly from web browsers into DataFrames using `read_html`.
+   - Explored the flexibility of converting DataFrames back into HTML using `to_html`.

+2️⃣ **Working with XML:**
+   - Unearthed the secrets of reading XML data and transforming it into DataFrames.
+   - Successfully achieved bidirectional conversion - from DataFrames to XML.